 Review received from RL of St Austell on 20/11/2014

 Transfer from Jodphur hotel or airport for a one hour drive to the Khandi Wilderness camp where lunch will be waiting for you.
-After lunch you will meet your guide and horses and will be able to have a one - two hour ride to get to know your Mawari mount.
-Tonight will be spent in a small exclusive tented camp set in open desert country.
+After lunch you will meet your guide and horses and will be able to have a one to two hour ride to get to know your Mawari mount.
+Tonight will be spent in a small exclusive tented camp set in open semi-desert country.
+10km - 2 hr ride.

 This morning, after breakfast, you will ride out through villages and desert terrain stopping off here and there to visit the Bishnoi villages.
-The Bishnoi people are the eco conservationists of the desert.
-On arrival in a simple village you will arrive at the magnificent frescoed walls of Rohet Garh splendidly painted with Indian horse scenes.
+The Bishnoi people are the eco-conservationists of the desert.
+On arrival in a simple village you will arrive at the magnificent frescoed walls of Rohetgarh, a unique heritage hotel splendidly painted with Indian horse scenes.
 Entering through the huge wooden gates you will be met by a perfect oasis in the desert.
 Gorgeous landscaped gardens with roaming peacocks provide an old world Indian charm.
 Guest rooms are beautifully decorated with silk bedthrows and cushions.
 The afternoon is spent at leisure to enjoy the fabulous pool and spa or you could take a walk to the local village.
-Over night at the unique Rohet Garh.
+Overnight at the unique Rohetgarh.
+18km - 3 hr ride.

 Today you are off to Sardar Samand riding through sandy tracks and grassland, passing through quaint hamlets populated by the colourful tribal people of this region arriving at the Sardar Samand Lake Palace.
-This property situated on the hillside next to the huge lake is owned by the Maharaja or Jodhpur.
+This property situated on the hillside next to the huge lake is owned by the Maharaja of Jodhpur.
 The Palace has views for miles of the open countryside.
 In the afternoon you may relax by the pool on it's own terrace and watch the bird life on the lake.
 The sunset views are amazing.
 Overnight Sardar Samand Lake Palace.
 The horses will be taken by truck to meet you at your start point tomorrow morning.
+30kms - 5.5 hr ride.

 After breakfast you will have a two hour drive passing the busy town of Pali and crossing busy highways to reach the Jawali Shiva Temples where you will meet the horses.
 After a picnic lunch you will ride through low hills and open grassland arriving in the evening at an ancient 250 year old Castle set in the middle of a small rustic shepherd village.
 This Castle is owned and run by the Ghanerao nobility and is only open to horse riding enthusiasts.
 It has all modern amenities.
-Over night Kotri Raola.
+Overnight Kotri Raola.
+14km - 3 hr ride

 In the morning after breakfast you will ride out in open farmland to the rocky hills of Narlai.
-After lunch you have time at your leisure to climb the rock of Narad and visit the village.
+After lunch you have a choice - ride back to Kotri along a different route, or take a break from the saddle to climb the rock of Narad and visit the village, or even visit a spa for a massage.
 Overnight at Rawla Narlai a classic Heritage Hotel.
+12kms - 2 hr ride

 New Year’s Ride: On Day 5 you will be transferred to an ancient step well by bullock cart in the evening for an outdoor gala and New Year’s Eve dinner with musicians and dance performances.

 This mornings ride will take you out past farms and lakes arriving at the Muthana bird lake where you will stop for refreshments.
 After which the ride continues through scrub and forest until you meet the road.
 After a four hour ride you will meet the jeep for a short drive through the merchant town of Sadri arriving at Maharani Barh for lunch.
-In the afternoon you will visit the magnificent Jain Temples at Ranakpur.
-Return by jeep to over night in Ghanerao Castle, Maharani Bagh or Fateg Barh.
+In the afternoon you will visit the magnificent Jain Temples at Ranakpur, a 20km drive away.
+Return by jeep to overnight in Ghanerao Castle, a 16th century heritage castle.
+26kms - 5 hr ride.

-Depending on the previous nights accommodation, drive to meet your horse back at Ghanerao Castle.
+Meet your horse back at Ghanerao Castle.
 Today's ride will be to the Kumbhalgarh Wildlife Sanctuary.
 The ride will pass through tribal villages and farms along the Aravalli, climbing up 2000ft to the Aodhi Hotel in the middle of the Sanctuary.
-After lunch at the hotel you will visit Kumbhulgrh Fort, circa 1458 which has huge bastions, 9 gates and 36km of unbroken wall.
+After lunch at the hotel you will visit Kumbhalgarh Fort, circa 1458 which has huge bastions, 9 gates and 36km of unbroken wall.
 This historic Fort built by Rana Kumbha was so strong it withstood almost continuous attacks by the Mughals over 350 years.
 Overnight at Aodhi Hotel, a Heritage Hotel of the HRH Group of Hotels.
+18 kms - 4 hr ride.

 After breakfast depart for Udaipur.